hashicorp/terraform-provider-aws/website/docs/r/s3_bucket.html.markdown

   Use the resource [`aws_s3_bucket_policy`](s3_bucket_policy.html) instead.
 * `replication_configuration` - (Optional, **Deprecated**) A configuration of [replication configuration](http://docs.aws.amazon.com/AmazonS3/latest/dev/crr.html).
 See [Replication Configuration](#replication-configuration) below for details.
 Terraform will only perform drift detection if a configuration value is provided.
   Use the resource [`aws_s3_bucket_replication_configuration`](s3_bucket_replication_configuration.html) instead.
+* `request_payer` - (Optional, **Deprecated**) Specifies who should bear the cost of Amazon S3 data transfer.
+  Can be either `BucketOwner` or `Requester`.
+By default, the owner of the S3 bucket would incur the costs of any data transfer.
+  See [Requester Pays Buckets](http://docs.aws.amazon.com/AmazonS3/latest/dev/RequesterPaysBuckets.html) developer guide for more information.
+  Terraform will only perform drift detection if a configuration value is provided.
+  Use the resource [`aws_s3_bucket_request_payment_configuration`](s3_bucket_request_payment_configuration.html) instead.
 * `server_side_encryption_configuration` - (Optional, **Deprecated**) A configuration of [server-side encryption configuration](http://docs.aws.amazon.com/AmazonS3/latest/dev/bucket-encryption.html).
 See [Server Side Encryption Configuration](#server-side-encryption-configuration) below for details.
   Terraform will only perform drift detection if a configuration value is provided.
   Use the resource [`aws_s3_bucket_server_side_encryption_configuration`](s3_bucket_server_side_encryption_configuration.html) instead.